Custom Metal Fabrication

 Metal fabrication is a process that involves bending and cutting metal to form a specific structure or product.
 In comparison, custom metal fabrication involves cutting materials in a specific way to meet the needs of customers instead of attempting to maintain a standard look or size.

-At Swanton Welding, uses a wide range of specialized industrial equipment, combined with our skilled craftsmen to create our custom metal fabrication projects.
+Swanton Welding uses a wide range of specialized industrial equipment, combined with our skilled craftsmen to create our custom metal fabrication projects.

 Process of Custom Metal Fabrication

 Swanton Welding’s custom metal fabrication starts in our estimating department.
-Our estimators work closely with our project managers and purchasers to make sure we can acquire the raw material your custom metal fab project needs.
+Our estimators work closely with our project managers and purchasers to make sure we can acquire the raw material your custom metal or steel fabrication project needs.

 We have a Certified Welding Inspector on staff, who will also review the project.
 Our CWI makes sure we stay up to date on the latest technologies and that our staff is trained and certified in the processes you need for your project.